Kashinath-Kesale/intervue-live-poll/README.md

-# Live Polling System – Intervue.io Assignment
+# Resilient Real-Time Live Polling System

-A real-time, resilient live polling system built as part of the Intervue.io SDE Intern assignment.

 The system supports two roles — **Teacher** and **Student** — and ensures real-time updates, state recovery, and data integrity using Socket.io and a persistent database.